Ph.D., University of New Hampshire (1983)

 • A Cast-iron Airplane That Can Actually Fly: Commentaries from 75 American Poets on their Prose Poetry, edited by Peter Johnson.
 Forthcoming in September, 2019 from Plume/Madhat Editions.

-• Old Man Howling at the Moon: A Book of Complaints, prose poems, forthcoming in September, 2018
+• Old Man Howling at the Moon, prose poems, from Plume/Madhat Editions, 2018.

 • The Life and Times of Benny Alvarez, a middle-grade novel (HarperCollins, June, 2014)

 • Out of Eden, young adult novel (Namelos Press, February, 2014)

 • The Amazing Adentures of John Smith, Jr., AKA Houdini, a novel (HarperCollins, 2012)

 • Rants and Raves: Selected and New Prose Poems, 2010 (White Pine Press).

 • Loserville, novel, 2009 (Front Street; namelos).